ordina-jworks/ordina-jworks.github.io/_posts/2023-02-06-tesla-ypp-2022-blogpost.md

 2. Terraform: Terraform is a tool used for infrastructure as code.
 This tool allowed us to automate the provisioning and management of our infrastructure on AWS, making it easier for us to manage and maintain our infrastructure over time.
-The whole infrastructure will be deployed on Monday in the morning and destroyed on Friday night using a cronjob.
+The whole infrastructure will be deployed on Monday morning and destroyed on Friday night using a cronjob.

-3. GitHub + GitHub Actions: GitHub is a version control platform that we used to store and manage our code.
+3. GitHub + GitHub Actions: GitHub is a version control platform that we use to store and manage our code.
-GitHub Actions is a continuous integration and deployment (CI/CD) platform that allowed us to automate the build, test, and deployment of our application.
+GitHub Actions is a continuous integration and deployment (CI/CD) platform that allows us to automate the build, test, and deployment of our application.
 The CI/CD will run every time a pull request is created.
-This to validate that the application can be build using maven.
+It validates that the application can be built using Maven.
 When code changes are pushed directly to the "develop" branch, this action serves as the second trigger for the CI/CD pipeline.
 In addition to running build and test processes, this trigger also initiates a Terraform deployment to our development environment.
 This workflow ensures that not only is the code validated but also the underlying infrastructure in the Dev environment is modified or extended as required.

 4. Java Spring Boot: Java Spring Boot is a framework used for building microservices and web applications.
-In our project, we utilized the power of Java Spring Boot to build the back-end of our application.
+In our project, we utilized the power of Java Spring Boot to build the back end of our application.
 Our project consisted of several different microservices, including the RPS proxy, RPS backend, stub Tesla API, Google application, and Tesla authenticator.
 Each of these microservices played a crucial role in the functionality and performance of our overall application.

 5. Google Actions: Google Actions is a platform for building conversational experiences for Google Assistant.
 We used Google Actions to build and integrate conversational interfaces into our application.
-For authenticating our users, google action is linked to our Cognito.
+For authenticating our users, Google Actions is linked to our AWS Cognito.
 Google actions send different request, like for instance a synchronization, to the webhook of our Google Application Microservice, which we have developed.

 6. Docker: Docker is a containerization technology used for deploying and managing applications.